-- 5.4 A record of Bids received in pursuance of these Rules shall be maintained by the CPU and retained in accordance with the Council's retention schedule. - 5.5 An electronic contracts register will be maintained by the CPU and copies of Contracts are to be provided to Legal Services for retention.
+- 5.4 A record of Bids received in pursuance of these Rules shall be maintained by the CPU and retained in accordance with the Council's retention schedule. - 5.5 An electronic contracts register will be maintained by the CPU and copies of Contracts contracts retained in the contract management system.are to be provided to Legal Services for retention.